looeee/discoverthreejs-site/markdown/book/appendix/dom-api-reference.md

 To listen for events, we'll use something appropriately called an event listener.
 We can attach event listeners to nearly any HTML element, from the `window` itself, to the `document`, to sub-elements like headings, paragraphs, and buttons.
 If we attach an event listener (for example, a listener for mouse `click` events) to `window` or `document`, events will be captured on the whole page.
 However, if we attach the listener to a single element such as a button, the `click` events will only be captured when the button is clicked.

 To attach an event listener to an element, we use the [`element.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method.
-This takes three arguments: the event type to listen for, a {{< link path="book/appendix/javascript-reference/#callback-functions" title="callback function" >}} specifying what to do when the event occurs, and optional options.
+This takes three arguments: the event type to listen for, a [callback function]({{< relref "book/appendix/javascript-reference#callback-functions" >}} "callback function") specifying what to do when the event occurs, and optional options.
 We'll leave out the options here for the sake of brevity.

 {{< code lang="js" linenos="false" caption="Listen for click events on the whole window" >}}
 window.addEventListener('click', (event) => {